-The submission of a manuscript will be taken to indicate that it has not, and will not, without the consent of the Editor-in-Chief, be submitted for publication elsewhere.
+The submission of a manuscript will be taken to indicate that it has not, and will not, without the consent of the Editor be submitted for publication elsewhere.
 All manuscripts should be written in English, using British English spellings (e.g., fertilise, and not fertilize; colour, and not color; fibre and not fiber; modelled, and not modeled; mechanisation and not mechanization).
-An exception to this spelling rule is in the Literature Cited section where the exact spellings found in the cited manuscripts need to be used.
+An exception to this spelling rule is in the References section where the exact spellings found in the cited manuscripts need to be used.
+Three hard copies of the manuscript, one of which should be the original copy (no floppy diskettes at this stage), should be submitted to: